amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

 ```

-Please note that we have moved already a good portion of the logic out of the view to the _ViewModel_ making the view smaller:
+Note that much of the logic has already been moved out of the view and into the ViewModel, which makes the view smaller:

 ```jsx